M07amedRamadan/release/devops-scripts/onprem-scripts/automatic-onprem-update/README.md

 ### Important Note
 The script handles the case where the customer had an issue with pulling the image or a connectivity issue.
 In that case, the script will run the application on the old version.

-## Images
-The above images show the services the customer uses to update their application.

 ## How to run it?
 You need to put both the `function.sh` and `update-version.sh` in the same directory you put the docker-compose.yml file.
 Don't forget to add the value of the following: -
 1) RECIPIENT_EMAIL